Category Archives: Personal experience

 (Emphasis added.)
 Which again, doesn’t make a bit of difference to me.

-Personally, I believe the Bible “proves itself” with what I do with it as an individual believer.
+Personally, I believe the Bible “proves itself,” with what I do with it as an individual believer.
 What I do as a Believer, and how I interact with God in my own life.* In how I have gone through the tests and trials that come to every person, and yet – by and through ongoing Bible study – I came through those trials not only whole, but better for the experience.
+And in the way that – through reading the Bible and applying it to my own life in my old age – I’ve ended up feeling alive and cheerful.
+(Despite having “come to the breaking point – and broken.*”)

 Alive and cheerful about where I am and where I’m going, and how I can now be the kind of witness that people will listen to.
-And about feeling – with Frank Sinatra – The Best Is Yet to Come.
+And feeling – with Frank Sinatra – The Best Is Yet to Come.

 in Hebrew there are no vowels, and the letters of a sentence are strung together.
 An example: a sentence in English, “The man called for the waiter.”
 Written in Hebrew, the sentence would be “THMNCLLDFRTHWTR.”
 But among other possible translations, the sentence could read, in English, “The man called for the water.”